Getting a loan with Home First Finance Company is easy and hassle-free. In this article, we outline the home loan application process step by step.

 Apply for a loan

 Applying for a loan with Home First is simple and convenient.
 Just provide the documents, as listed here, and we will ensure hassle-free processing of your home loan application.

-Home First will consider the applicant and co-applicant’s income, assets, liabilities, credit history (CIBIL), qualifications, and other factors to decide on the loan.
+Home First will consider the applicant and co-applicants income, assets, liabilities, credit history, qualifications, and other factors to decide on the loan.
 The appraisal may involve visits to the residence and office, as well as personal discussions with the applicant and co-applicants.

-If the loan is approved, a sanction letter will be sent to you.
+If the loan is approved, a sanction letter is sent.
 You have to return a signed copy of the sanction letter to acknowledge acceptance.

 Home First may sanction up to 90% of the property price depending on the credit appraisal.
 The balance amount, referred to as down payment, has to be paid by you directly to the builder.

 The actual percentage of the loan sanctioned and the down payment will be specified in the sanction letter.
 Once you have made the down payment to the builder, you need to hand over a few documents to HomeFirst so that we can commence disbursal.

 During the construction phase, Home First will disburse funds to the builder on your behalf.
 This will be based on the payment requests made by the builder, as per the construction schedule.

 Home First will only charge interest on the amount disbursed as a loan during the construction phase.
 Interest will be billed on a monthly basis and the billing statements will be sent to you before the first of every month.
 Payments have to be made before the fourth of the following month.
 These interest payments are referred to as pre-EMI interest payments.
 EMI payments will start only after completion of the project and registration of the property.